 His question?
 How do you handle the Section 199A deduction for income generated by property acquired through a Section 1031 “like kind exchange.”

 The question is a really good one.
 And it points out—as the reader surely understood—an interesting conundrum: Should real estate investors change the way they think about Section 1031 exchanges given the way the Section 199A deduction works?

 The answer to this question?
 Probably some real estate investors should reassess their thinking about Section 1031 exchanges.
 But the tax accounting gets tricky.
-Especially given the approach described in the Section 199A proposed regulations (which the Internal Revenue Service published in early August 2018.)

 In this blog post, therefore, I briefly describe how Section 199A works for real estate investors, how a Section 1031 like kind exchange works, and how these two taxpayer-friendly code sections work against each other when you combine them.

 One other note: This blog post’s information has been updated for the Section 199A final regulations, which appeared on January 18.
 2019.

 A very quick, simplified illustration shows how Section 1031 exchanges work.

 Suppose you purchased an apartment building for $1,000,000 and allocated $800,000 to the building and $200,000 to the land.

 Further suppose you fully depreciated the building over three decades—an interval during which the property appreciated in value to $2,000,000.